top of page

 • 3 min read

-A Power of Attorney (POA) is one of the most commonly used legal documents for international matters.
-When a Power of Attorney will be used outside the United States, notarization alone is usually not enough.
-Most foreign countries require an apostille to confirm the document’s authenticity.
+A Power of Attorney (POA) is one of the most important legal documents used internationally.
+When a POA will be used outside the United States, notarization alone is usually not enough—most countries require an apostille to confirm authenticity.

 Apostille services for Power of Attorney documents in Florida

-Why Power of Attorney Documents Often Need an Apostille
+Why Power of Attorney Documents Require an Apostille

 • Managing foreign bank accounts